FinweLtd/orion360-sdk-pro-examples-android/README.md

 - Get _SensorFusion_ in Java code.
 That will rotate the camera according to device orientation.
 Bind it to _OrionScene_ AND _OrionCamera_.
 - Create one _TouchControllerWidget_ in Java code.
 This will map touch gestures to camera control.
 Bind it to _OrionScene_ AND _OrionCamera_.

 > Since the aspect ratio of a doughnut shape video is exceptionally wide, the maximum video resolution or the maximum texture size can become a limiting factor.
-One solution is to horizontally split the doughnut video to left and right halfs, and stack these into the video frame on top of each other (left=top, right=bottom).
+One solution is to horizontally split the doughnut video to left and right halves, and stack these into the video frame on top of each other (left=top, right=bottom).
 It is easy to re-combine the parts in the app by using Orion360 to map them onto the doughnut surface.
 A tiny seam may appear as a result.

 ### Rear-view Mirror